dyne/docs/src/dynebolic/docs/getting_started.md

 ### Pipewire

 Pipewire is the new sound and video layer in between the graphical desktop/the applications and the devices, offer so much more than pulseaudio beside an integration with libcam for all that has to do with webcams, video streaming, desktop sharing, ecc.
 Pipewire also offer a simple utility called *pw-jack* that allows for jackd-only applications to run natively on top of pipewire.
+For example, lets open up a software called qpwgraph, and after that let's open Ardour in a terminal with the command *pw-jack ardour*, all ardour inputs and outputs will show in pipewire patchbay without a jackd daemon running.

 ## Streaming Media